openethereum/openethereum.github.io/oo7-Parity-Reference.md

    `npm install --save oo7 oo7-parity`

+If you are not counting on your users running Parity Wallet/Parity Chrome Extension you will want to ensure you have parity.js available, too:

+   `npm install --save @parity/parity.js`

 #### UI-side

 If you are working on the UI with React, you'll probably want to install `oo7-react.js` and `parity-reactive-ui.js`, too: